-Disruptive technologies such as artificial intelligence, machine learning and block chain, as well as a sea change in consumer’s behavior as they use digital platforms to engage with brands, require not just innovations in agile processes and updated digital skills to implement, but will also require a significant change in most corporate cultures.
+Disruptive technologies such as artificial intelligence, machine learning and block chain, as well as a sea change in consumer’s behavior as they use digital platforms to engage with brands, require not just innovations in agile processes and updated digital skills to implement, but also require a significant change in most corporate cultures.
 With CIOs being the executive responsible for implementing these digital initiatives, in order for them to be successful, massive culture change will need to take place for their organizations to shift towards a digital-first positioning that can execute on those initiatives.

 While the mission of culture change is typically in the area of HR, the partnership between IT and HR in leading cultural change is critical for the execution and success of digital initiatives.
 Beyond the HR culture partnership, CIOs will also need to develop an enterprise architecture that can adapt to principals that align to the needed cultural traits.
 In addition to a culture-aligned architecture, CIOs should task their business analysts (BAs) to develop workflows and process with the intended cultural traits in mind.

-John Trainor, CIO of Aaron’s says, “What I think will be different is, as we introduce more digital capabilities and work very hard to simplify our processes, that we are going to push the change management boundaries of our technology organization and the business as a whole.
+John Trainor, formerly CIO of Aaron’s said, “What I think will be different is, as we introduce more digital capabilities and work very hard to simplify our processes, that we are going to push the change management boundaries of our technology organization and the business as a whole.
 Over the next few years, there is going to be a radical difference within our enterprise and there will be many steps in that transformation.
 In this journey, I know that we are going to provide the easiest, most affordable set of products for our customers.”

 Culture Change Requires Broad Management Buy in